Feuermann (ghost): Appearance

 The appearance of the Feuermann varies across accounts.
 Some are described as rather humanoid, such as a human skeleton whose insides are blazing with fire, or as a leaden manikin wearing a leaden mantle blazing with fire underneath.
 Another description is of a black man inside a tall, wide pillar of fire, or a Feuermann who is half black, half fiery.
 It is able to change its height at will, varying from gigantic to diminutive.
 Variously occurring features are long scrawny legs, a missing head (if not carried under the arm), and a hollow back.
 In other cases the Feuermann appears as a black or invisible man with a single or two fiery eyes who is either carrying a light or lantern or smoking a pipe which sprays fiery sparks.
 Rarer appearances are that of a fiery, sometimes headless rider on a fiery horse and that of a fiery ploughman with fiery horse and plough.

 Alternatively, the Feuermann also appears more or less shapeless like a (sometimes gigantic) sheaf or bundle of straw, a big floating light, a fiery ball, a pyramid, a snake, or a fiery wheel.
 The Feuermann is very quick and able to rise in the air so that it hovers above the treetops.
 If the Feuermann shakes itself or collides with others of its kind, then it will spray sparks.

 Identity

+Illustration of a Feuermann (here: Heerwisch) haunting for illegally moving a boundary stone.
+The girl is mocking, "Heerwisch, ho ho!
+Burning like oat straw!
+Beat me black and blue!"

 It is seen as a sinner remaining hauntingly on earth to repent for its sins during lifetime.
 Frequently, the Feuermann is a so-called Grenzfrevler (sg., pl.) or boundary sinner who has moved a boundary stone or similar landmark with criminal intent, thus damning the soul to haunt the very boundary it unlawfully changed in life.
 Other possible identities of the Feuermann include a sacristan who has stolen money from the collection bag, a murderous incendiary, a traitor of his country, and several other kinds of evildoers.
 Grenzfrevler, suicide victims, double murderers and unrepentant executed evildoers can appear as fiery spheres.